Java Tech Popularity Index Q3/2023: Web Frameworks

 React wins, Angular is second, and Vue is third.
 React has grown spectacularly from 2015 to 2020 and leads Angular 3.3:1.
 Angular continues its 5-year decline, while Vue slides for three years.
 But Vue still gains on Angular, reaching 47% of its question volume.
 Still, React lost 42% since last November, Angular 34%, and Vue 50%.
 JSF, Vaadin, and Thymeleaf barely register against the “Big Three”.

-Please note that overall monthly number of Stack Overflow questions is down 42% since ChatGPT appeared (November 2022 vs. August 2023):
+Please note that the overall monthly number of Stack Overflow questions is down 42% since ChatGPT appeared (November 2022 vs. August 2023):

 I used two queries to get the number of monthly questions below because putting all in one query timed out.
 You can run them in the StackExchange Data Explorer.